FAQ’s Regarding Development Academy

 Will I be Allowed to Play High School Sports While in the DA?

-Yes, All ages will be able to participate in School sports.
-To participate in School sports, you must identify the timeframe of participation within the school sport as US Soccer rules prohibit participation in the Academy while participating in school sports concurrently.
+There will be rules based on Academy guidelines to able to particpate in school sports.
+Age group U17 and younger will not be able to particpate in School sports unless guidelines and requirements to participate in School sports are approved by Development Academy Staff.
+You must identify the timeframe of participation within the school sport as US Soccer rules prohibit participation in the Academy while participating in school sports concurrently.
 US Soccer is focused on the players, their development and health.
 Players suffer more injuries due to overuse and US Soccer wants to support players with proper periodization.

 You may return to the Academy after school sports have ended.